DCx91/ha-addons/unbound/README.md

-# 🔒 Unbound DNS — Home Assistant Add-on
+# 🔒 Unbound DNS — Home Assistant App

 > A validating, recursive, and caching DNS resolver for your home network.
 > No third party.
 No tracking.
 Just fast, private DNS.